2022 Volkswagen Jetta (VW) Review, Ratings, Specs, Prices, and Photos

 How much does the 2022 Volkswagen Jetta cost?

-Pricing will be announced closer to the November sale date.
 Volkswagen streamlined the trim lines to S, Sport, SE, and SEL for 2022, while the GLI offers a Black Package instead of trim levels.

-The base Jetta S comes with 16-inch alloy wheels, cloth seats, 8.0-inch digital instrument cluster, wi-fi capability (requires a subscription), and the safety features mentioned above.
-The cramped 6.5-inch touchscreen carries over, with Apple CarPlay and Android Auto.
-Every Jetta comes with a solid 4-year/50,000-mile warranty with the first two years of maintenance included.
+For $21,460, including a $1,095 destination fee, the base Jetta S comes with 16-inch alloy wheels, cloth seats, a cramped 6.5-inch touchscreen, and a sharp 8.0-inch digital instrument cluster.
+Every Jetta comes with a solid 4-year/50,000-mile warranty with the first two years of service included.
+The 8-speed automatic costs $800 more across the lineup.

-In addition to the performance upgrades, the loaded GLI comes with 18-inch alloy wheels, keyless entry and start, a 10.0-inch digital instrument cluster with dynamic views and bold 3D maps, an 8.0-inch touchscreen, BeatsAudio, wireless smartphone charging, leather seats, a 6-way power driver’s seat, heated and cooled front seats, a sunroof, and 10-color ambient lighting.

 Where is the 2022 Volkswagen Jetta made?